n1o/n1o.github.io/content/posts/nixos-for-hobby-project.md

   '';
 };
 ```

-Similarly as for Ngnix under the hood there is a ```postgres``` user created.
-By default this does not open the typical ```5432``` port and wont allow TCP connections, but we wont need it since we can talk to it trough a unix socket located at ```/var/run/postgresql/.s.PGSQL.5432```
+Similarly to Nginx, under the hood, a ```postgres``` user is created.
+By default, this user doesn't open the typical ```5432``` port or allow TCP connections.
+However, we won't need that, as we can communicate with it through a Unix socket located at ```/var/run/postgresql/.s.PGSQL.5432```.

 ## Django

-Now this was one of my pain points.
-In the past I did a lot of Python Machine Learning Projects on NixOS ad it was anything but friedly.
-Thus at the end I decided to run my application in a docker container (Technicaly it is [Podman](https://podman.io/))
+This was one of my pain points in the past.
+While working on Python projects on NixOS (This is especially true if you need libraries like Pytorch), the experience was anything but friendly.
+Consequently, I eventually decided to run my application within a Docker container (technically using [Podman](https://podman.io/)).

 ```nix
 {